davidtreth/taklow-kernewek/README.txt

 mutatyaGUI.py: A Tkinter GUI frontend for mutatya.py.
 Now includes reverse mutation, and option for 'traditional' graphs as used in SWF/T.

 treigloGUI.py: A Tkinter GUI for the Welsh mutation functions of mutatya.py.
 Not included in the launch bar of TaklowKernewekLonchyer.pyw, so should be separately launched.
+There will in future be a separate launch bar for Welsh language tools.

 sylrannaGUI.py: A Tkinter GUI frontend for syllabenn_ranna_kw.py